Helping Colorado’s accident

 Safety

-Because I’ve been exposed to her journey (and I have two sons who will be at this stage before I blink), I thought I’d write about some of the steps she’s taken to prepare her teenager to drive and our overall safe driving tips for teens.
+Because I’ve been exposed to her journey and my own, I thought I’d write about some of the steps you can take to prepare your teenager to drive, and our overall safe driving tips for teens.

 Today, driving schools for teens are much more sophisticated.
 And they are mandatory!
 In Colorado, teen drivers seeking a permit must show proof that they attended a 30-hour driver’s training program; then they have to pass a written examination.

 The materials covered in these courses include everything from car parts to car laws.
-If you’re looking for a school, check out this article.
 As a parent myself, I’m most interested in the programs that also offer the “drunk goggles” experience for teens.
 When you put these goggles on, they disorient you in ways that are similar to being under the influence of alcohol.
 Teens are asked to do simple tasks with the goggles on and they learn very quickly how impaired their abilities are.

 The parents are shocked at how much they’ve forgotten (or ignored habitually) from the days when they were learning to drive.